Robust Sparse Mean Estimation via Sum of Squares: Robust Sparse Mean Estimation with Unknown Covariance

 \section{Robust Sparse Mean Estimation with Unknown Covariance}

 Given that the inliers have certifiably bounded moments in $k$-sparse directions (which happens with high probability because of \Cref{lem:pop-to-empirical}), we show that our SoS algorithm finds a vector that is within $O(M^{1/{t}} \eps^{1-1/{t}} )$ of the empirical mean of the inliers.
-In this section, we prove the following theorem, which when combined with \Cref{lem:pop-to-empirical} gives \Cref{thm:main-poincare-informal}.
+In this section, we show the following theorem, which when combined with \Cref{lem:pop-to-empirical} shows \Cref{thm:main-poincare-informal}.